teerev/google-film-wrapper/README.md

 ## What is this repo?

-- This is a basic wrapper for Google's [frame interpolation package](https://github.com/google-research/frame-interpolation) (FILM).
-It works with one particular commit hash (69f8708) to ensure compatibility.
+- This software takes an .mp4 video as input and returns an .mp4 video with the frame rate doubled.
+It is just a thin wrapper built around Google's [frame interpolation package](https://github.com/google-research/frame-interpolation) (FILM) which takes two images as input and returns interpolated frame(s).
+This wrapper works with one particular commit hash (69f8708) to ensure compatibility.
 If you want to use the latest version of FILM, just modify the ````git clone```` command in the Dockerfile by replacing

 ````
 RUN git clone https://github.com/google-research/frame-interpolation && \